Large dimensional analysis of general margin based classification methods: Introduction

-On the other hand, recent rapid advances in statistical theory about the asymptotic performance of many classic machine learning algorithms in the limit of both large $n$ and large $p$ also shed some light on this issue.
-With the development of modern high-throughput technologies and the advent of the big data era, effective statistical techniques for analyzing large $p$ and large $n$ data become more pressing.
-There has been considerable effort to establish asymptotic results for sample eigenvalues and eigenvectors under the assumption that $p$ and $n$ grow at the same rate, that is, $n/p\rightarrow\alpha\textgreater 0$ (see e.g. \cite{Pastur,bai1999,Johnstone,Baik,Paul,Nadler}).
-In the supervised learning context, asymptotic results in the joint limit $p,n\rightarrow\infty$ with $n/p=\alpha$ for regression have also been developed in the literatures.
-Examples include \cite{bayati,Montanari,yu1}, among many other.

-In classification, the analogous asymptotic results for SVM have been studied in \cite{Huang17} and \cite{maistatistical} under the spiked population models in which the data are assumed to be generated from a purely noise spiked with a few significant eigenvalues.
-The asymptotic results for DWD have been studied in \cite{8450750}.
-In \cite{Huang17,8450750}, the spike eigenvector is assumed to be aligned with the signal direction while in \cite{maistatistical} this assumption is relaxed.
+Recent rapid advances in statistical theory about the asymptotic performance of many classic machine learning algorithms in the limit of both large $n$ and $p$ have shed some light on this issue.
+There has been considerable effort to establish asymptotic results for different classification methods under the assumption that $p$ and $n$ grow at the same rate, that is, $n/p\rightarrow\alpha\textgreater 0$.
+The asymptotic results for SVM have been studied in \cite{Huang17} and \cite{maistatistical} under mixture models in which the data are assumed to be generated from a mixture distribution with two components, one for each class.
+The covariance matrix is assumed to follow a structure consisting of a pure background noise spiked with a few significant eigenvalues.
+The asymptotic results for DWD and logistic regression have been studied in \cite{8450750} and \cite{mailiao} respectively.
+In \cite{Huang17,8450750}, the spike eigenvector is assumed to be aligned with the signal direction while in \cite{maistatistical,mailiao} this assumption is relaxed.
 But all papers assume that the two classes have the same background noise.

-In the present work, we derive the asymptotic results for a general family of large-margin classifiers in the limit of $p,n\rightarrow\infty$ at fixed $\alpha=n/p$.
+In the present work, we derive the asymptotic results for a general family of large-margin classifiers in the limit of $p,n\rightarrow\infty$ at fixed $\alpha=n/p$ under the two component mixture models.
 The family covers a broad range of margin-based classifiers including SVM, DWD, penalized logistic regression (PLR), and large-margin unified machine (LUM).
-The results in \cite{Huang17,8450750} and \cite{maistatistical} are all special cases of this general result.
+The results in \cite{Huang17,8450750}, \cite{maistatistical}, \cite{mailiao,Mai2019HighDC}, and \cite{mailiao} are all special cases of this general result.
+We also consider more general settings in the sense that the signals are not necessarily aligned with the spiked eigenvectors and the background noises of two classes are not necessarily the same.
 We derive the analytical results using the replica method developed in statistical mechanics.
-All analytical results are confirmed by numerical experiments on finite-size systems and thus our formulas are clarified to be correct.
-To the best of our knowledge, the present paper is the first that provides not just bounds, but sharp predictions of the asymptotic behavior of the general margin-based classification estimators.
+All analytical results are confirmed by numerical experiments on finite-size systems and thus our formulas are verified to be correct.